-CONTROL # CONTROL NAME CONTROL SUPPLEMENTAL GUIDANCE SC-5 DENIAL OF SERVICE PROTECTION The information system protects against or limits the effects of the following types of denial of service attacks: [Assignment: organization-defined list of types of denial of service attacks or reference to source for current list].
+CONTROL# CONTROL NAME Control SUPPLEMENTAL GUIDANCE SC-5 DENIAL OF SERVICE PROTECTION The information system protects against or limits the effects of the following types of denial of service attacks: [Assignment: organization-defined list of types of denial of service attacks or reference to source for current list].
 A variety of technologies exist to limit, or in some cases, eliminate the effects of denial of service attacks.
 For example, network perimeter devices can filter certain types of packets to protect devices on an organization's internal network from being directly affected by denial of service attacks.
 Information systems that are publicly accessible can be protected by employing increased capacity and bandwidth combined with service redundancy.
+SC-6 RESOURCE PRIORITY The information system limits the use of resources by priority.
+Priority protection ensures that a lower-priority process is not able to interfere with the information system servicing any higher-priority process.
 SC-7 BOUNDARY PROTECTION The information system monitors and controls communications at the external boundary of the information system and at key internal boundaries within the system.
+The organization physically allocates publicly accessible information system components (e.g., public web servers) to separate subnetworks with separate, physical network interfaces.
+The organization prevents public access into the organization's internal networks except as appropriately mediated.
 Any connections to the Internet, or other external networks or information systems, occur through controlled interfaces (e.g., proxies, gateways, routers, firewalls, encrypted tunnels).
 The operational failure of the boundary protection mechanisms does not result in any unauthorized release of information outside of the information system boundary.
 Information system boundary protections at any designated alternate processing sites provide the same levels of protection as that of the primary site.
-SC-13 USE OF VALIDATED CRYPTOGRAPHY When cryptography is employed within the information system, the system performs all cryptographic operations (including key generation) using FIPS 140-2 validated cryptographic modules operating in approved modes of operation.
-NIST Special Publication 800-56 provides guidance on cryptographic key establishment.
-NIST Special Publication 800-57 provides guidance on cryptographic key management.
-SC-14 PUBLIC ACCESS PROTECTIONS For publicly available systems, the information system protects the integrity of the information and applications.
-None.
+SC-8 TRANSMISSION INTEGRITY The information system protects the integrity of transmitted information.
+The FIPS 199 security category (for integrity) of the information being transmitted should guide the decision on the use of cryptographic mechanisms.
+NSTISSI No. 7003 contains guidance on the use of Protective Distribution Systems.